 Removing the Braces – When your treatment is over, the dental braces will be taken off.
 It is a painless process and with a little amount of force the braces will come off easily.

 Braces 101: Living with Braces – Now that dental braces are a part of your life, you will need to pick up new habits and learn to do your regular things a little differently.

 Your new braces need care – You will need to take extra care while brushing your teeth to ensure that food is not stuck in between your braces and your teeth.
 This will help in avoiding tooth stains.
 Ask your orthodontist the right way to brush your teeth to prevent braces stains.

 Foods to avoid – You will have to limit some types of foods during your treatment.
 Avoid the following foods:

 - Foods that you need to bite on- carrots, apples

-You might want to include foods that can strengthen tooth enamel.
+Foods to include in your diet – You might want to include foods that can strengthen tooth enamel.
 Include these foods in your diet:

-- Breads – pancakes, muffins without nuts
+- Bread – pancakes, muffins without nuts

 - Dairy – pudding, soft cheese